 Apart from FICO Bank, USAID sealed partnerships with some of the country’s biggest microfinance institutions such as the National Confederation of Cooperatives and CCT Savings and Credit Cooperative to promote and broaden mobile money usage to microfinance clients.

 Mobile money is now positively reshaping the financial behavior of mothers like Reyes.
 A GCash agent in Reyes’ town conducted more than $2,200 worth of transactions from 37 members in just two months.
-Since then, FICO Bank rolled out digital financial services to 27 more branches.
-As of March 2014, more than 33,000 individuals opened a savings account via branchless banking initiated with technical assistance support from USAID.
+Since then, FICO Bank is planning to roll out this digital financial services to its 27 branches.
+As of June 2014, more than 42,000 individuals opened a savings account via branchless banking initiated with technical assistance support from USAID.

 Mobile money is proving to be an effective tool to improve lives and expand opportunities for millions of Filipinos living in remote communities.
 Meanwhile, USAID is using the same technology to help local governments and businesses offer mobile money to collect loan payments and real estate taxes, service payroll and provide other services.